MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.RedisCache/v1.1.10/New-AzureRmRedisCacheKey.md

 ```

 ## DESCRIPTION
-The **New-AzureRmRedisCacheKey** cmdlet regenerates the access key of an azure_2 Redis Cache.
+The **New-AzureRmRedisCacheKey** cmdlet regenerates the access key of an Azure Redis Cache.

 ## EXAMPLES